 “As a member of the German team, which [was] one of the favorites traveling to Strzegom, I was very well aware that it was highly probable that my horse would be subject to medication control,” Krajewski said in a statement on her Facebook page.
 “I firmly agree with the doping prevention rules and know about my obligations and responsibilities as a rider and the inevitable consequences.
 I would never, ever put a potential medal at risk by such a grossly negligent act as to administer a drug during a championship (let alone the one with the longest waiting period on the market), and I hope that everybody else understands the absurdity of the idea that I could have done that on purpose.”

-Krajewski will have 21 days to either accept the result or bring the case to the FEI Tribunal.
+After examining how the substance might have entered her horse’s system and finding no way of proving its origin, Krajewski opted to receive the FEI’s administrative penalty.
 The administrative penalty in this case is a fine of 1,500 Swiss francs and administrative costs of 2,000 Swiss francs but not a competition ban.

 “Sam,” an 11-year-old Selle Français (Milor Landais—Melitos Du Thot, Flipper D’Elle), also tested positive for firocoxib in routine testing by the German National Doping Agency performed on Aug.
 23.